jessicarush/javascript-notes/arrays.md

 ### Array.from()

 As of ES6 we have this method which will convert array-like objects into actual arrays so that we can perform all the array methods.
 The most common example of this is working with DOM NodeLists (see [document_object_model.md](document_object_model.md)).
 While NodeLists look like arrays, they are not.
 If we try to use a `for...of` loop, it won't work.
-Here's were `Array.from()` is useful:
+Here's where `Array.from()` is useful:

 ```javascript
 let els = document.querySelectorAll('li.nav');